 Distracted driving can also mean the driver is mentally or emotionally distracted from concentrating on the road.
 If you believe the driver who caused your accident was focused on something other than the safe operation of his own car at the time of your accident, speak to a distracted driving accidents lawyer serving Delaware, OH today.

-For a free legal consultation with a distracted driving accidents lawyer serving Delaware, call (877) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Delaware, call (614) 538-1116

 Take Fast Action Against the At-Fault Driver

 The aftermath of a car accident can be a difficult time physically and emotionally.
 If you or any passenger in your car is in need of emergency medical assistance, it should be your very first priority.
 After you seek any emergency and follow-up medical treatments, you can help your distracted driving accidents lawyer build a successful case with the following information:

 - The name and contact information of the at-fault driver and his insurer.

 - The name and contact information of any witnesses to the accident.

 - Pictures that depict the damage to your vehicle from several angles.

 - Copies of your accident-related medical records and medical bills.